 We are really excited about our guest interview today.
 Our guest is licensed financial advisor, Aaron Katsman.
-He runs a successful boutique investment firm in Jerusalem and just recently launched his new book, “Retirement GPS: How to Navigate Your way to a Secure Financial Future with Global Investing.”
+He runs a successful boutique investment firm in Jerusalem in addition to authoring the book, “Retirement GPS: How to Navigate Your way to a Secure Financial Future with Global Investing.”
 Aaron is well-known in the finance industry and writes for prominent financial publications.

 In this interview, we uncover some great information about retirement and investing for all stages of life.
 We get great insights from Aaron on how to look at global investing and learn why we need a new way of thinking about retirement investing.
 Enjoy the interview!

 1) Thanks for being with us, Aaron.
 Tell us a bit about yourself.

 I am a licensed financial advisor, both in Israel and the United States with multiple licenses in the US.
 I am a branch of the US brokerage firm Portfolio Resources Group.
 We open up accounts in the US for people who want to invest globally.
 I write an investing column for the Jerusalem Post.
 I am a regular contributor to a big financial website called SeekingAlpha.com.
 I am a Retire Mentor for Marketwatch.com.
 And, I have a book available on Amazon, called “The Retirement GPS: How to Navigate Your Way to a Secure Financial Future With Global Investing” which is being published by McGraw Hill – There is a real sense of pride I have about that point.
 I made Aliyah about 24 years ago.

 2) What was the inspiration for the book?